prehren/something-of-crunch/_posts/2024-11-13-top-wos-authors.md

 For 'Kant', more than 90% of references are to 'I Kant'.
 The second most common reference is just to the last name 'Kant'.
 In this situation, it strikes me as reasonable to assume that these references to the last name are to 'I Kant'.
 Therefore, whenever for a given last name it was the case that the most common reference was to a first initial(s)-that last name combination and the second most common reference was to just that last name, I replaced all references to just that last name with the most common first initial(s)-last name combination.
 I also deleted all other instances of just last name references (unless they were the most common type of reference, of course).

-If articles in the same in the same journal cited two authors with the same last name but different first initials in the same five year time span (see below) _and_ the first initials started with the same letter _and_ one of the two sets of first initials was an ordered subset of the other.
+Certain authors get referenced  If articles in the same in the same journal cited two authors with the same last name but different first initials in the same five year time span (see below) _and_ the first initials started with the same letter _and_ one of the two sets of first initials was an ordered subset of the other.
+Some authors get referenced with completely different names.
+Certain misseplling are such that they my two strategies above would miss them.

 [^2]: Given that I am dealing with millions of references, extensive manual data cleaning was out of the question.